 EHM 330-J The Household in Non-Western Society (3 credits)

 SBC 200 History of Human Settlements and Long Island’s Development (3 credits)

 EDP 307 Theory and Design of Human Settlement (3 credits)

 With permission of the Program Director, a student is allowed to take SBC 487 Independent Study or SBC 488 Internship in lieu of any one course in any core area (with a max of 3 credits applied to the major requirements).

 SBC 401 Integrative, Collaborative Systems Project (3 credits)

-Proficiency in writing, oral communication, and computer literacy will be encouraged in all students.
-In addition to CSK 302, these skills will be developed within the context of other formal coursework and no additional credits are required.
-To meet the upper-division writing requirement, students must submit two papers with the grade of B+ or better from any 300-level or 400-level course in the major to the faculty advisor of the EHM major.
+E. Upper-Division Writing Requirement: Proficiency in writing, oral communication, and computer literacy will be encouraged in all students.
+To meet the writing requirement, all students must take CSK 302.
+Additionally, students must submit two five-page papers with the grade of B+ or better from any 300-level or 400-level course in the major to the faculty advisor of the EHM major.